anthonykulis/developer-kata/README.md

 Your React skills will be tested too.
 Make sure to properly use the lifecycle and compose your application for scalability.

+## Submission details
+Fork this repository.
+Create a working branch and make PRs to your local master.
+Ask me (anthonykulis) to do code reviews.
+I will make suggestions if needed for each PR.
+Do not turd launch.
+If your commits are messy and hard to follow, I will just approve them for merge them w/o comment or review into your master.
+I should be able to understand what you are doing and why you are doing it via each PR title and description, as well as commit descriptions.

 ## React Documentation
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).